ruaridhcostello/web322-main/notes/week08.md

 #### Updating the connection string to point to our new "web322_week8" database.

-Now that we have a new Database online with MongoDB Atlas, we can update our "Standard connection string" to point to it (NOTE: This is what is used in the "mongo.connect" and "mongo.createConnection" methods mentioned below).
+Now that we have a new Database online with MongoDB Atlas, we can update our *connection string* to point to it (NOTE: This is what is used in the "mongo.connect" and "mongo.createConnection" methods mentioned below).

-To accomplish this, simply take your original "Standard connection string" and look for the text "mongodb.net:27017/test" - it should be in there somewhere.
-To connect to a specific database, simply **replace** the string "test" with the actual database name, ie: "web322_week8".
+To accomplish this, simply take your original *connection string* and look for the text &lt;dbname&gt;.
+To connect to a specific database, simply **replace** the string &lt;dbname&gt; with the actual database name, ie: **web322_week8**.

 <br>